ahmansfield/Azure-Tutorial-Create-a-Resource-Group-Virtual-Network-and-Virtual-Machine/README.md

 A Resource Group to organize resources.
 A Virtual Network (VNet) to enable private communication.
 A Virtual Machine (VM) to run applications.
-Project Folder Structure
-Organize your GitHub project like this:

-plaintext
-Copy code
 Azure-Resource-Group-VM-Tutorial/
 ├── README.md                 # Tutorial guide
 ├── screenshots/              # Images showing each step